 The sixth annual Learning from Lives and Deaths – People with a learning disability and autistic people (LeDeR) report has been published by King’s College London today.
-The report utilises data from LeDeR reviews, focusing on the reviews of deaths of people with a learning disability that occurred predominantly in 2021 and uses comparisons with the deaths occurring in 2018, 2019 and 2020.
+The report utilises data from LeDeR reviews, focusing on the reviews of deaths of people with a learning disability A learning disability is to do with the way someone's brain works.
+It makes it harder for someone to learn, understand or do things. that occurred predominantly in 2021 and uses comparisons with the deaths occurring in 2018, 2019 and 2020.
 It also highlights the impact of the Covid-19 pandemic during 2020 and 2021.

-Edel Harris OBE, Chief Executive of learning disability charity Mencap, said: “People with a learning disability are all too often forgotten and discriminated against and today’s LeDeR report sets out the devastating impact Covid has had - which is why it’s vital they are included in the forthcoming autumn booster campaign .
+Edel Harris OBE, Chief Executive of learning disability charity Mencap, said: “People with a learning disability are all too often forgotten and discriminated against and today’s LeDeR report sets out the devastating impact Covid has had - which is why it’s vital they are included in the forthcoming autumn booster campaign A campaign is when people work together to try to change something. .

 “It also shows persistent shocking inequalities, with women with a learning disability dying 26 years younger than those in the general population, and men 22 years younger.